 Thomas claims to have composed this new anthem for clueless white people on her porch swing in East Nashville, a neighborhood that was once more than a little frayed around the edges.
 But these days, East Nashville is the subject of New York Times articles, which can feature more than six mentions of the word "hipster" and boast about the the city's red-hot food scene.

-I was more a less a tourist there—just passing through.
-My sister Peggy Morgan, on the other hand, was shaped by the pace.
-After "Ghetto" came out I sent her the video and asked if she remembered that drive-by.
+I was more or less a tourist there—just passing through.
+My sister, Peggy Morgan, on the other hand, was shaped by the place.
+After "Ghetto" came out, I sent her the video and asked if she remembered that drive-by.
 She didn't.
 But she did remember many others, such as one in which her middle-class uncle was the only one to hit the deck when the pops rang out.
 "We could all tell it was at least a block away," Peggy said.
-"We had been so trained to measure the distance of gunshots by sound, he was the only one to hit the floor."
+"We had been so trained to measure the distance of gunshots by sound; he was the only one to hit the floor."

 My little sis, who now lives in Olympia, Washington, is not impressed with the song for this reason.
 And she's not alone.
 Many of the comments left under "Ghetto" on YouTube are of the WTF variety, pointing out that modern East Nashville is, as user Dominque Burkes puts it, "the most gentrified part of the city."

-Thomas, of course, disagrees.
-And, as the Tennessean reports, remains steadfast.
+Thomas, of course, disagrees, remaining steadfast.
 "I stand by this song and video," she wrote in the comments of her own video.
 "Aside from moving from the suburbs, this song is not about me.
 This song is an observation of what I've seen in Nashville, Memphis, India, South America, and other places I've traveled.
 I do yoga in the video, because yoga helps me do better at living wherever I am. "

 Peggy too ripped the song, declaring Thomas "everything wrong with America today."
 It's not hard to see why she and other East Nashville natives are upset.

-She went on to say she feels compassion and understanding for the pain and backlast this song and video has stirred, and apologized for the pain and hurt "in the hearts of humans."
+She went on to say she feels compassion and understanding for the pain and backlash this song and video has stirred and apologized for the pain and hurt "in the hearts of humans."